Colorado Petroleum Council reacts to the conclusion of the Air Quality Control Commission Rulemaking

 “The rushed nature of this rulemaking did not allow for a robust stakeholder process on all of the complex topics addressed.
 Instead, this rulemaking will likely result in significant unintended consequences – adding unnecessary costs and uncertain regulatory obligations without truly furthering emissions reductions.
 Additional process could have ensured a more rational, technically sound and readily implementable rule.
 Given the Commission’s direction to address a multitude of topics in 2020, we hope the rulemaking process will be refined and the appropriate amount of time will be allocated to these discussions moving forward.”

 The Colorado Petroleum Council is a division of API, which represents all segments of America’s natural gas and oil industry.
-Its more than 600 members produce, process, and distribute most of the nation’s energy.
-The industry supports 10.3 million U.S. jobs and is backed by a growing grassroots movement of more than 47 million Americans.
+Our more than 600 members produce, process and distribute most of the nation’s energy.
+The industry supports more than ten million U.S. jobs and is backed by a growing grassroots movement of millions of Americans.
 API was formed in 1919 as a standards-setting organization.
-In its first 100 years, API has developed more than 700 standards to enhance operational and environmental safety, efficiency and sustainability.
+In our first 100 years, API has developed more than 700 standards to enhance operational and environmental safety, efficiency and sustainability.